 Enhancing low-carbon development by greening the economy in cooperation with the Partnership for Action on Green Economy (PAGE)

 State of implementation/results

-- Project support for key actors in Argentina, Peru, Uruguay and South Africa, is enabling national green economy approaches to move forward step by step.
-In Uruguay, for example, a long-term series of workshops empowered diverse public sector officials to get specific projects or measures under way anchoring green economy approaches in their respective institutions.
-Thanks to established networks and platforms, such as the Green Growth Knowledge Partnership (GGKP), partner countries are also able to share their experience with other actors worldwide.
+- The project supported the BMU as well as PAGE in the preparation and implementation of various events; for example the third PAGE Ministerial Conference in January 2019 in South Africa.
+On the one hand, this enabled Inclusive Green Economy (IGE) to be further established as a strategy for achieving both SDGs and NDCs.
+On the other hand, Germany's role as a global partner and pioneer was strengthened.
+Through the support of key actors in Argentina, Peru, Uruguay and South Africa, national green economy approaches are gradually being advanced.
+In Uruguay, for example, a long-term workshop series enabled employees and representatives of public institutions to advance concrete projects or measures and thus to anchor green economy approaches in their respective organisations.
+Thanks to established networks and platforms, such as the Green Growth Knowledge Partnership (GGKP), the partner countries can also share their experience with other actors worldwide.

 - The exchange of knowledge and experience on green fiscal policy in the "Green Fiscal Policy Network", a partnership between UN Environment, the International Monetary Fund (IMF) and GIZ, was strengthened.
 The network has been expanded to include experienced knowledge partners such as the World Bank, UNDP and OECD.
 With a series of events in the course of international climate financing conferences, the network positioned environmental taxes and the reduction of environmentally harmful subsidies as an important climate financing approach in the international debate.